 Matriculated students in good standing have the freedom to register unless Stops are placed on their record by other offices such as Security (e.g., unpaid parking tickets) or the Bursar (e.g., unpaid fees, tuition, or library fines).
-The Office of Graduate Studies can impose a Stop on a student’s record which does not allow the student to register for the following semester under the following circumstances:
+The Office of the Provost can impose a Stop on a student’s record which does not allow the student to register for the following semester under the following circumstances:

 1. Graduate Non-Matriculated Students: Acceptance to non-matriculant status does not guarantee admittance to courses.
 Class sections may have been filled during earlier registration periods; many courses have prerequisites, and some courses and programs are not open to non-matriculants.
 Applicants for non-matriculated status must confer with the appropriate graduate advisor and/or class instructor prior to filing their applications for admission in order to determine their eligibility for the course and the likelihood of their being able to register for it, and to get the advisor’s signed approval on the admissions application.
 Non-matriculated students must obtain permission from the graduate advisor each semester before registering for classes.
 Non-matriculants who wish to matriculate must meet all requirements for admission to their particular program as listed in the Queens College Graduate Bulletin.
 Students should bear in mind that admission to non-matriculant status does not guarantee subsequent acceptance for matriculation.
 Currently enrolled non-matriculants who have taken 6 to 9 credits are encouraged to apply for full matriculation in their program before completing 12 credits; only courses related to the program for which they are accepted will be credited toward the degree.